Angus Kennedy (actor)

 Angus Kennedy (born 1 March 1958) is a British actor in television and theatre.

 Career

 Kennedy trained at the Guildford School of Acting.
 He did repertory work at Watford, Farnham, Leatherhead, Hull, Huddersfield, Basingstoke, plus London's West End in Number One at the Queens Theatre London, and Saki at the Gate Theatre, He has done theatre tours all over Europe in Animal Farm, The Mousetrap and School for Scandal.
-His has appeared regularly on TV.
-He was dubbed into German for a role in the Rosamund Pilcher adaptation Flamme der Liebe (Flame of Love) for German television.
+His has appeared regularly on TV and Film.